prof-anderson-uc/hero-image/README.md

 ` hero-3column.html ` -
 This is has the hero image below the header, but it also has a 3-column layout below the hero image.
 Each column contains an image and a headeing, but you should be able to eaily change that for your page.

+---

+Students are free to clone this template repository for their own projects.
+However, if you do use this code it must be clearly modified from its original form.
+It should be customized for your own site, not merely copied and pasted from these starter files.